fastify/fastify/docs/Validation-and-Serialization.md

 {"statusCode":400,"error":"Bad Request","message":"querystring/hello should be array"}
 ```

-Using `coerceTypes` as 'array' should fix it:
+Using `coerceTypes` as 'array' will fix it:

 ```js
 const ajv = new Ajv({